 There are both evening and dinner cruises available.

-- Water Taxi – Although shorter than services offered by their competitors, this 60 min Statue by Night Tour is perfect for anyone who wants to see Lady Liberty after dark.
-Highlights include one complimentary glass of champagne for adults and a cash bar.
+Although shorter than services offered by their competitors, this 60 min Statue by Night Tour is perfect for anyone who wants to see Lady Liberty after dark.
 This is a fully narrated cruise which incorporates several excellent photo ops.
 Cruises depart at 7:30 pm (19:30) from Pier 16/South Street Seaport (map).

 For more information on Dinner Cruises and night boat tours in New York, check out our comparison of these services.